steffanlloyd/px4-gazebo-sim/README.md

 ```

 This will allow you to control the simulation from ROS.
 Press the space bar to take off, then you can use the arrow keys and WASD to navigate the drone around.

+In the RViZ map, you'll be able to see the path the drone takes, and the LiDAR data that it is recieving.

 For the challenge, you will need to make a new ROS package (or modify this existing one), to read in the ROS messages, and automatically take actions based on the result to navigate through the forest, and map the surrounding environment.